LegendaryLinux/arch76-oryxpro5/README.md

 * Multiple displays function only in discrete graphics mode.
 The Nvidia GPU controls all the external displays, and so is required for them to operate.

-* For your convenience, three files have been included to assist you in switching between graphics modes.
-Mark them as executable and run them as root.

-* It does not seem possible to completely power off the Nvidia GPU.
-Doing so with `acpi-call` will cause the system to become immediately unresponsive.

 * After two months of usage, it seems like discrete-graphics mode offers the best battery life when not performing GPU intensive tasks.
 As it is not possible to power-off the discrete GPU, I suspect it remains in low power mode while there are no